MentalGear/website-extract-favicons/README.md

 Finally, if no favicon is found through these methods, it will exit with a none zero code.

 ## Open Tasks
+[ ] add option to convert returned image to a .png
 [ ] fix deterministic local tests with own server, as in /wip_local_test

 ## Usage